pauleveritt/pyramid_watcher/docs/diary/10-pluggable-callback.rst

 ``directives.py``
 =================

-I'll start with a ``directives.py`` file in my extension directory.
+I'll start with a ``directives.py`` file in my addon directory.
 The pattern will be:

 - Change handlers are instances of a callable class